14 Children Injured In Knife Attack At Kindergarten In China

 He reportedly claimed he had been bullied at the school as a child.
 He was executed in September."

-A massive crowd gathered outside the scene.
+A crowd gathered outside the scene.
 Chongqing resident Xia Yang told CNN the incident shocked the city.